Redefined Courage is inspired by the dreams and legacy of my wonderful mother, Virginia and the wonderful women like her.

 Ginni found freedom from her battle on December 5, 2015 and left her earthly life for eternity in Heaven.
 While some would argue that cancer won, my mother glowed with a peace and beauty even in her darkest hours.
 She knew that her true identity and worth was redefined and found in the the love of Jesus Christ.
 It is because of her courage that I dreamed of creating and offering a specialty shirt to women undergoing a mastectomy.

 HER Needs...OUR COMMITMENT

 Every woman that leaves the hospital after a mastectomy should be gifted a HOPE post op shirt to let them know they are cared for.
 We are committed to making this happen and would encourage you to join us as well.
-If you would like to purchase a shirt to be sent to a particular hospital, plastic surgeon, cancer center, oncologist, or friend contact us and we will be happy to help you.
+If you would like to purchase a shirt to be sent to a particular hospital, plastic surgeon, cancer center, oncologist, or friend head to our shop page or contact us for help.
 If you own a company and would like to sponsor 25 or more shirts for your local cancer center or hospital please contact us below. #hope4everywoman